Multi-modal Bayesian Neural Network Surrogates with Conjugate Last-Layer Estimation: Proposed Multi-modal Surrogate Models

 \subsection{Layered Model}

 The layered model is an alternate approach that draws more from the structure of surrogate models for multi-fidelity BO, co-Kriging and hierarchical Kriging.
 In this model, the additional data modalities are used as predictors in a neural network surrogate model for the main modality.
 Because there may not be observations of the additional modalities at the same input values as the observations of the main modality, we use separate neural network surrogate models to predict unobserved values of the additional modalities with uncertainty.
-This results in the model,
+This results in a model comprised of $M$ auxilliary networks, for $m=1,\dots,M$: